-TFT 375 Screenwriting (3)
+TFT 375 Writing for Television, Radio, and Film (3)

-This course emphasizes the analysis and writing of film screenplays and television scripts.
-It serves as a workshop for story planning and scripting in the fictional genres of drama and comedy, and for learning creative, redemptive approaches to marketable and effective media formats and presentations.
-Meets the general studies Upper-Division Writing Intensive course requirement.
+This course emphasizes the analysis and writing of film screenplays, television scripts, and radio copy.
+It acts as a workshop for story and program planning and scripting in several informative, persuasive, and entertaining genres from documentary to situation comedy, and for learning creative, redemptive approaches to acceptable, marketable, and effective media formats and presentations.
+Meets the general studies upper-division writing intensive course requirement.